sadicangel/avro-source-generator/README.md

 </ItemGroup>
 ```

-Add the schema file to your project.
+Add the schema file to the `schemas` folder in your project.

 _schemas/user.avsc_
 ```json